Twarner491/TeddyWarner.org/docs/Projects/SerialUPDI.md

 </center>

 I was compelled to expand on the original shape of an FTDI serial adapter for this board, as it expands on the functionality of the adapter itself.
-I used Inkscape to create the board shape, allowing for meshing with an FTDI serial adapter, with the board aligning two of the sides of the adapter and then imported this board shape into Eagle via a *ulp* as documented on my [Fab Academy Final Project](https://fabacademy.org/2021/labs/charlotte/students/theodore-warner/Final%20Project/final-project/#main-board-eagle-prototyping-and-design) page.
+I used Inkscape to create the board shape, allowing for meshing with an FTDI serial adapter, with the board aligning two of the sides of the adapter and then imported this board shape into Eagle via an *ulp* as documented on my [Fab Academy Final Project](https://fabacademy.org/2021/labs/charlotte/students/theodore-warner/Final%20Project/final-project/#main-board-eagle-prototyping-and-design) page.
 I then nested the components on both sides of the board, aligning the FTDI connection pins allowing for proper seating of the FTDI serial adapter with the board.

 <center>